 SINCE I WAS SEXUALLY ASSAULTED I’VE HAD DIFFICULTY GOING TO CLASS AND/OR GETTING MY WORK DONE.
 IS THERE ANYTHING I CAN DO?

-SU’s Center for Academic Success and Records (CASAR) is here to help you deal with any academic questions and concerns, including finding out if you qualify for any short-term accommodations.
+SU’s Center for Academic Success and Registrar (CASAR) is here to help you deal with any academic questions and concerns, including finding out if you qualify for any short-term accommodations.
 Because every situation is different (depending on such things as your academic standing, the time in the semester, your course load, etc.), a CASAR Advisor will work with you individually to see what can be done to help you through this difficult time.
 Please note that it is better to come talk to someone in the CASAR sooner rather than later – ignoring the problem or just trying to “figure it out on your own” might make you feel worse, and delays may impact the resolution of your situation!

 Here are the steps you take to address your academic concerns: